amoracr/yii2-backup/README.md

 - MariaDB
 - SQLite

+Supported comprenssion methods:
+- None
+- Bzip2
+- Gzip
+- Zip

 Current limitations:
 - Requires a linux system.
 - Currently only MySQL on localhost is supported.
+- Currently only MariaDB on localhost is supported.

 Getting started